yduf/yduf.github.io/_posts/2026-02-20-ampli-guitar-park.md

 ---
-title: Ampli Guitar Park 🚧 ⛑
+title: Ampli Guitar Park
-tags: guitar audio-hardware electronic in-progress broken
+tags: guitar audio-hardware electronic
 ---
 > Great sounding small guitar combo designed by Marshall and made in Korea in the 90s.
 This also has a real spring reverb tank! - [Park G10R](https://reverb.com/fr/item/82486025-park-g10) - avec reverb